-U.S. Department of Agriculture (USDA)-Food and Nutrition Service (FNS) Memorandum (Memo) SP 1-2014 Paid Lunch Equity: School Year 2014-2015 Calculations, dated November 6, 2013, requires any SFA which charged less than $2.65 on average for paid lunches in school year (SY) 2013-2014 to adjust their average price or provide additional non-federal funds to the food service account.
+U.S. Department of Agriculture (USDA)-Food and Nutrition Service (FNS) Memorandum (Memo) SP 3-2015 Paid Lunch Equity: School Year 2015-2016 Calculations requires any SFA which charged less than $2.70 on average for paid lunches in school year (SY) 2014-2015 to adjust their average price or provide additional non-federal funds to the food service account.

 The following clarifications are made to assist SFAs in completing the PLE Tool: